Daddy’s Walking Sticks

 ”My roasting pan was too short for the whole ham,” the mother replied!

-We do it!
-Intentionally or unintentionally, we follow our mother and father’s practices in many areas of life.
+We do it intentionally or unintentionally, we follow our mother and father’s practices in many areas of life.
 Oftentimes, it’s not as the young woman or man, but it happens later – after they’re gone.
 We find ourselves doing things, saying things they did or said.
 We find ourselves going up to the attic or a storage place, and pulling out objects and things they used – placing those things in our own homes, on our own shelves, in our cupboards or garages, and deciding how we might use them.
 Having the objects or keepsakes near seems to bring our mother or father near.
 It can be the simplest item.
 A doily or a handkerchief.
 An apron or a dish.
 A saw or a hammer.
 Leather gloves or even a walking stick.
 I’ve found myself closely attached to many items that once belonged to my parents.
 The walking sticks, which belonged to my Daddy are two of those items, and Ron and I have carried those with us for the last 6 weeks on a journey across the west / southwest!

 Daddy had two walking sticks – one in their winter Florida home and one in their longtime Michigan home.
 I inherited both.